cloud-gov/cg-site/_kbarticlespages/dependabot-with-pages.md

 ---
 layout: post
-title: "Troubleshooting SSH Connections"
+title: "Configuring Dependabot"
-date: May 17, 2021
+date: May 17, 2023
-excerpt: Some tips and tricks for logging into app instances using SSH
+excerpt: Configure Dependabot to assist with managing PRs
 ---

 ## Dependabot defined
 There are 3 distinct functions of Dependabot.

-* Dependabot alerts: Alerts regarding dependency vulnerabilities where PRs are automatically opened.
+* __Dependabot alerts__: Alerts regarding dependency vulnerabilities where PRs are automatically opened.

-* Dependabot security updates: Additional alerts/information regarding vulnerabilities in any out of date dependencies where a vulnerability alert “faux” non mergeable PR is opened in relation to the initial out of date dependency alert.
+* __Dependabot security updates__: Additional alerts/information regarding vulnerabilities in any out of date dependencies where a vulnerability alert “faux” non mergeable PR is opened in relation to the initial out of date dependency alert.
 If applicable it is linked to the actual dependency PR.

-* Dependabot version updates: Automatic PRs opened when version bumps are available for dependencies.
+* __Dependabot version updates__: Automatic PRs opened when version bumps are available for dependencies.

 \* For Pages users with existing jekyll sites Dependabot alerts was automatically enabled upon launch.
 This is not the case for users who have 11ty or Gatsby based sites where by default all Dependabot services are disabled upon launch.